-(or ‘A Brilliant Disguise’–Song Title by Bruce Springsteen)
+At the Heart of Teaching or ‘A Brilliant Disguise’ (Song Title by Bruce Springsteen)

 Keynote Address given at the 2nd International Alexander Teachers’ Conference

-April 10, 2017, Dublin, Ireland,
+April 10, 2017, Dublin, Ireland.

-Instructions given at the beginning of each class to the actors in the Advanced Institute for Theater Training at The American Repertory Theater about how they might look at preparing to ready themselves for class. (also available to download in Japanese translation.)
+Instructions given at the beginning of each class to the actors in the Advanced Institute for Theater Training at The American Repertory Theater about how they might look at preparing to ready themselves for class. (also available to download in Japanese translation)

 Excerpt from ATI’s Exchange Journal Fall 2010 (PDF file)